mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Lately, I've been finding that the bottleneck on my home storage server [is my 1 Gbps switch](/budget-nas/#performance-benchmarks), so I've been interested in a network upgrade.

 Given that I've been satisfied with 1 Gbps, I thought 10 Gbps would be an unnecessarily large jump.
 But the more I read about 2.5 Gbps hardware, the more complaints I saw that it's flaky and unreliable.
-The consensus seemed to be that it's just as hard to level up to 10 Gbps as 2.5 Gbps, so you might as well go for 10 Gbps.
+The consensus seems to be that it's just as hard to level up to 10 Gbps as 2.5 Gbps, so you might as well go for 10 Gbps.

 I did run into headaches, but I'll cover that more [below](#choosing-10g-nics).

 {{<notice type="info">}}

-**Gotcha**: If you see a 10G switch, check how many ports support 10G.
-Often, a 10G switch will only offer 10G speeds on a subset of ports, and the rest will be 1 Gbps.
+**Gotcha**: If you see a 10 Gbps switch, check how many ports support 10 Gbps.
+Often, a 10 Gbps switch will only offer 10 Gbps speeds on a subset of ports, and the rest will be 1 Gbps.

 {{</notice>}}